Chris Basham: Blackpool

 On 6 August 2010, Bolton Wanderers turned down a bid from newly promoted Premier League side Blackpool.
 Eventually, Blackpool made a second bid for Basham, which was accepted by the club and the next day, on 13 August 2010, Basham signed a three-year contract with Blackpool for a fee reported to be in the region of £1million.

 The following day after signing for the club, Basham made his debut as a 60th-minute substitute for Marlon Harewood as Blackpool marked their Premier League debut on the opening day of the 2010–11 season with a 4–0 win over Wigan Athletic at the DW Stadium.
 It wasn't until 10 November when he made his second league appearance, playing the whole game against Aston Villa in a 3–2 loss.
-However, Basham spent the most of the season on the reserve bench or injured and at the end of the season, the club were relegated to the Championship.
+However, Basham spent most of the season on the reserve bench or injured and at the end of the season, the club were relegated to the Championship.

 After appearing in three matches at the start of the 2011–12 season, Basham suffered an injury that kept him out for a month.
 He was expected to be sent out on loan following his recovery, however he was recalled to the first team due to the club's injury crisis.
 On 10 December 2011, Basham scored his first goal for Blackpool, heading the first equaliser of a 2–2 away draw at Southampton.
 His second goal for the club came on 21 January 2012, in a 2–1 win over Crystal Palace.
 He made 21 appearances during the season in all competitions, scoring twice.